 Students will be taught about online safety as part of the curriculum.

 In Year 7 & 8, students will be taught to:

-- Understand a range of ways to use technology safely, respectfully, responsibly and securely, including protecting their online identity and privacy - Recognise inappropriate content, contact and conduct, and know how to report concerns
+- Understand a range of ways to use technology safely, respectfully, responsibly and securely, including protecting their online identity and privacy - Recognise inappropriate content, contact and conduct, and know how to report concerns lesson.
+In Year 10 and 11 students will be taught:

-In Year 9, students will have an internet safety unit as part of the tutor programme and in their PD lesson.
+In Year 9, students will have an internet safety unit as part of the tutor programme and in their PD